I Got The Feelin'

 New Atlantis (first incarnation)

 It's 1968.
-New Atlantis may take its name from Francis Bacon's classic 1627 utopian tale (that would be pretty romantic), but more likely it's inspired by a "New Atlantis Exhibit" on display at the University of Texas in Austin, the band's home town.
-The exhibit showcases letters, clippings, and ephemera from the Leicester Hemingway collection documenting his tiny and short-lived island republic off the coast of Jamaica that Leicester (Ernest Hemingway's brother) founds on July 4, 1964.
+Austin, Texas-based Sonobeat is recording rock band New Atlantis.
+It's romantic to think the band names itself after Sir Francis Bacon's classic 1627 utopian tale, but more likely the name's inspired by a "New Atlantis Exhibit" on display at the University of Texas in Austin, the band's home town.
+The 1966 exhibit showcases letters, clippings, and ephemera from the Leicester Hemingway collection documenting his tiny and short-lived island republic off the coast of Jamaica that Leicester (Ernest Hemingway's brother) founds on July 4, 1964.
 Whatever the inspiration, New Atlantis (which often adds "Hard Rock Band" to its name) is one of the most progressive and impressive bands on the Austin scene in the late '60s.
-Indeed, its original members – Jim Mings (an Austin guitar legend), Mike Reid (piano and Hammond B2; he also contributes to Sonobeat's Base sessions), Jay Meade (drums; he, too, contributes to Sonobeat's Base sessions), and Danny Galindo (bass; formerly of the 13th Floor Elevators, still another contributor to the Base sessions) – are assembled from among the best Austin progressive bands of the mid-'60s.
+Indeed, its original members – Jim Mings (an Austin guitar legend), Mike Reid (piano and Hammond B2; he also contributes to Sonobeat's Base sessions), Jay Meade (drums; he, too, contributes to Sonobeat's Base sessions), and Danny Galindo (bass; formerly of the 13th Floor Elevators, still another contributor to the Base sessions) – are former members of some of the best Austin progressive rock bands of the mid-'60s.

 New Atlantis' original song, The Shadow Knows, is recorded in the October 1968 sessions and sets the stage for the band's spectacular cover of Fire, on which producer Rim Kelley uses his homemade and top secret "Sonotone Black Box" to personify Jim's scorching lead guitar.
 Rim proposes to release a single, with New Atlantis' original I Got the Feelin' as the "A" side and Fire as the "B" side, but the idea is abandoned for reasons not documented in the Sonobeat archives and no longer recalled.